ddamanze/Car_Price_Prediction/README.md

 This repository contains a Jupyter notebook (Car_Price_Prediction.ipynb) that implements a car price prediction model.
 The dataset used for this project is sourced from Kaggle and can be found here.

 Contents
-1. Data Cleaning and Preprocessing:
+1. Data Cleaning and Preprocessing:<br>
   •	Handling null values and duplicates <br>
   •	Converting 'Mileage' to an integer
   •	Simplifying and cleaning columns like 'Engine volume', 'Doors', and 'Turbo'